praveena258/creating-a-backdoor-with-SET/README.md

 <img width="880" height="834" alt="image" src="https://github.com/user-attachments/assets/cc7aaa73-bc82-40c8-8c60-53b4f50c7342" />

+SET asks:

+Enter the IP address for the POST back in Harvester

+Explanation:
+This is the IP address where the local test web server will listen.

+Example:

+192.168.1.2

+Purpose:
+Allows test machines on the same network to connect to the hosted simulation page.
 SET logs the information regarding the Google credentials:
 ## OUTPUT
 <img width="891" height="165" alt="image" src="https://github.com/user-attachments/assets/fcad4171-e44f-4395-90e7-62984c7fb86f" />

+2

+(if Google corresponds to option 2)

+Explanation:
+Chooses the Google login template.

+Purpose:
+Loads a pre-made mock login page resembling Google for awareness demonstration.
 SET logs the information in the xml file under /root/.set directory:
 ## OUTPUT